rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Full Project Read: `GET` `/api/v1/project/[project_id]`

 Returns the all the information for a project.
 All users are allowed to call to this endpoint.
-If this project is marked as draft, then this will return 404 for all users except the owner and collaborator.
+If this project is marked as draft, then this will return 403 for all users except the owner and collaborators.
+If this project is marked as DELETED, then this will return 404 for all users including the owner and collaborators.

 #### Request